SwaroopTha/GlobalFlightSimulator/README.md

 ## File Interaction

 The `readdat` functions read in data to construct a `Graph` network of airports.
 The algorithm classes utilize instances of `Graph` to operate on with respective traversals.
+The `makeimage` functions use the other algorithms and to visualize them on a map.

 ## Set Up